Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 ![Webhook configuration in Adyen](../../Assets/Screenshots/Adyen/Integration/AdyenWebhooks.png)

 1. Add a new standard webhook.
-    A new standard webhook is added.
+    The settings for the standard webhook are displayed.

    ![Create webhook in Adyen](../../Assets/Screenshots/Adyen/Integration/AdyenCreateWebhook.png)